 How To Apply Color Corrector

 Applying the color corrector needs to be done in steps.
 This is how you effectively conceal everything from hickeys to bruises to undereye circles.

 First, you want to apply the color corrector.
 You can do this with your fingers, a brush, or a beauty blender.
 (Most people use a brush.)

 After applying the color corrector, you apply the rest of your makeup.
 Apply a concealer that is the same tone as your skin.
 Then, apply your foundation on top of that.
 Finally, apply the rest of your makeup as you usually would.

 So, What Is Color Corrector?

 Color corrector in makeup is used to give your skin an even appearance.
-It can be used to cover everything from dark circles to black eyes to blemishes.
-Use the correct color to cancel out the color on your face, and make sure that you use concealer and foundation next.
+It can cover everything from dark circles to black eyes to blemishes.
+Use the correct color to cancel out the color on your face, and use concealer and foundation next.
 For more tips on how to apply makeup, check out this article.